metdpg/monitoring/README.md

 # Monitoring

-Docker setup for monitoring of infrastructure and services
+Docker setup for monitoring servers and web services using grafana and prometheus.

 ## Install